indimail/indimail-virtualdomains/.github/README-indimail.md

 ```

 If you use the control file /etc/indimail/control/relaymailfrom, you should really know what you are doing.
 Any mail from having a domain component of the address matching any domain in this file, relaying will be allowed without any authentication.
 You can most probably use this only if you have a closed SMTP server to which access from outside is not possible.

+# CHECKSENDER - Check Senders during SMTP

+Setting <b>CHECKSENDER</b> environment variable enforces few checks when the domain component of return path address (MAIL FROM) is present in your <u>rcpthosts</u> control file.
+Setting this to a non-empty value enables for for all domains present in the <u>rcpthosts</u> control file.
+If you need to enable this only for few domains or a particular domain, have the domain (prefixed by the '@' symbol) in <u>chksenderdomains</u> control file.
+Refer to [setting environment variables](#setting-environment-variables) on how to set environment variables.
+This is what happens when you set the <b>CHECKSENDER</b> environment variables.

+* The SMTP session will proceed only after some kind of authentication.
+The authentication method supported are Authenticated SMTP, POP or IMAP before SMTP.
+This implies that users who don't have an account in /etc/passwd (or MySQL database for indimail virtualdomains), will not be able to send emails with domains present in the <b>rcpthosts</b> control file.
+You can also force authentication by setting <b>REQUIREAUTH</b>, <b>AUTH_ALL</b> environment variabls or by having the domain (prefixed by '@' symbol) in <u>authdomains</u> control file.
+However, <b>CHECKSENDER</b> is very different than the other methods.
+It enforces only your local users to authenticate and can be safely set for your incoming SMTP server.
+Using other methods for your incoming server (port 25) will basically make your SMTP server rejecting mails for all outside domains (domains not listed in <u>rcpthosts</u>.
+* For virtual users (if you are using IndiMail and not just the indimail-mta package), the SMTP session will proceed only if the user is an active user and doesn't have the <b>NO_SMTP</b> flag set by <b>vmoduser</b> program.
+* Since authenticaition is now enforced, the SMTP session will be rejected if the user uses a envelope return path address different from the authenticated username.
+This enforces an ANTISPOOFING check.
+You can however allow this by setting <b>MASQUERADE</b> environment variable.
+Since you have enforced authentication, the SMTP log will show log the SMTP transaction along with the authenticated username and if your users are spoofing the envelope return address, the fact will be visible in the logs.
+So setting <b>MASQUERADE</b> is ok (all other SMTP servers allow any envelope sender address anyways).

+You can refer to [qmail-smtpd](https://github.com/mbhangui/indimail-mta/wiki/qmail-smtpd.8) man page for more details.

 # CHECKRECIPIENT - Check Recipients during SMTP